A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 We formally introduce the group synchronization problem and some definitions related to it in Section~\ref{sec:problem}.
-In Section~\ref{sec:non-convex}, we propose a unified non-convex approach for the class of synchronization problems over closed subgroups of the orthogonal group.
-We then prove a master theorem on the performance guarantee for the proposed approach in Section~\ref{sec:master}.
-There are four conditions required by the master theorem, which are related to the group, the measurement graph model, the noise model and the initialization.
-Sections~\ref{sec:group} and \ref{sec:spectral_ini} are respectively devoted to the verification of these four conditions by focusing on concrete examples.
-Section~\ref{sec:exp} presents numerical experiments on the proposed approach.
-Finally, we conclude the paper in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:non-convex}, we propose a unified non-convex approach for solving synchronization problems over closed subgroups of the orthogonal group.
+We then prove a master theorem on the performance guarantee of the proposed approach in Section~\ref{sec:master}.
+In Section~\ref{sec:verify}, we verify the conditions of the master theorem for various closed subgroups of the orthogonal group and standard random measurement graph and noise models.
+Lastly, we present results on the numerical performance of the proposed approach in Section~\ref{sec:exp} and conclude the paper in Section~\ref{sec:conclusion}.